unascribed/Partyflow/README.md

 - Abstracted storage backend; currently supports S3 and local filesystem
 - Volumes above 100%
 - Automatic extraction and organization of existing metadata from uploaded masters
+- Automatic pruning of old transcodes that haven't been downloaded lately
+- Download counts that don't count multiple downloads from the same IP (anonymously, via bloom filter)
+- The core is becoming increasingly nice to use

 ## The bad 📝
 (What still needs work)